CrossGen: History

-CrossGen Comics, Inc., was founded in 1998, in Tampa, Florida, by entrepreneur Mark Alessi.
+CrossGen Comics, Inc., was founded in 1998 in Tampa, Florida, by entrepreneur Mark Alessi.

-In 1999, the company acquired the Orlando-based multi-genre fan convention MegaCon, from founder James Breitbiel, who became CrossGen's marketing and distribution director.
+In 1999, the company acquired the Orlando-based multi-genre fan convention MegaCon from founder James Breitbiel, who became CrossGen's marketing and distribution director.

 In January 2000, CrossGen Comics, Inc. debuted with CrossGenesis, a sneak-peek at the CrossGen universe.
 It provided an outline of the universe, worlds, and characters of CrossGen's flagship titles that would be released six months later.
 Gina M. Villa, head of creative departments, and Mark Alessi wrote a history of the Sigilverse before any comics were written.
 The head creative team consisted of Barbara Kesel, Mark Waid and Ron Marz.
 Unlike other comics publishers such as DC Comics and Marvel Comics, which rely mainly on freelance writers and artists, most of CrossGen's talent were salaried employees of the company and worked out of its headquarters in Oldsmar, Florida.
 Later creators such as J. M. DeMatteis worked freelance, with CrossGen publishing finished properties.
 The company's publications covered a variety of genres with characters inhabiting a single shared universe.

+Waid has described Alessi as "the biggest bully I've ever met in my life" and has said that:[Alessi's] idea of creative guidance was to; quite literally, scream until he was red in the face that there wasn't enough detail on the page and that he wanted to see every single blade of grass, Goddamnit!
+He'd punish guys who drew perfectly well without his help by focusing on some detail or another on one of 22 pages--some face that somehow wasn't exactly what he saw in his head, whatever the hell that was--by berating them at the top of his lungs and then sending them home for the day, "and don't come back until you can draw it right!"